spuder/puppet-gitlab/README.md

 ####Database
 To use the module, you must have mysql::server installed and configured with a user.
-It is recomeded that this be setup in your site.pp file, hiera or another ENC.
+It is recommended that this be setup in your site.pp file, hiera or another ENC.

-If you are using puppet stand alone, the following would setup mysql, and remove insecure account
+The following would setup mysql, and remove insecure test schema

     root$ import module puppetlabs-mysql